nickcam/FlareClusterLayer/README.md

 # FlareClusterLayer

-**This branch is an interim branch for arcgis-js-api that has clustering working, but the flares are disabled.
-Still work to be done to get flares working in v4.10+.**

 ----------------------------------------------------------------------------------------
 A custom graphics layer that inherits from ArcGIS js graphics layer.
 Clustering is nothing special but I couldn't find an arcgis js api layer that clustered with flares which is why I created this.